 One sure-fire way to take the stress out of choosing the right format and perfect layout is to use a template, like one of ours.
 This will automatically give you the best experience.
 You don’t need to think about where to lay things out, because we will guide you through step by steps and automatically format your experience, skills, and education.

 Keep it simple

 The best CVs are those that are concise and well-designed.
 If you are in a creative industry it can be tempting to include flourishes of colour and change the layout, but trust us - busy recruiters want their jobs to be easy and to see how you might fit the job quickly.
-If you include too many colours, font, or design features, you can overwhelm the reader and distract them from your essential experience.
+If you include too many colours, fancy fonts, or design features, you can overwhelm the reader and distract them from your essential experience.

 Save your CV in PDF format

 Most job postings will request your application in a particular file format.
-In our experience PDF is usually the safest bet and that’s because, a PDF file is somewhere between an image and text document, locking in your design so it will look the same for anyone who opens it.
+In our experience, PDF is usually the safest bet and that’s because a PDF file is somewhere between an image and text document, locking in your design so it will look the same for anyone who opens it.

 Use white space

 White space is vital as it helps to guide the reader’s eyes to each section.
 It also helps to break up your CV and give it a pleasing aesthetic - so it looks professional.
 A lack of white space can overwhelm hiring managers and make it difficult to read your CV.
-Our CV tool will automatically set margins, but also gives you the freedom to move sections and increase space between paragraphs and sections.
+Our CV tool will automatically set margins, but also give you the freedom to move sections and increase space between paragraphs and sections.

-Divide your CV into clear sections.
+Divide your CV into clear sections

 Clear sections will help to draw the eye to important detail.
 Without clear headers and bullet points, your CV can look like an essay.
 Clear sections are part of all CV formats - make sure you use them.